status-im/status-mobile/doc/decisions/0013-tribute-to-talk.md

 The tribute payment is a regular SNT transaction greater or equal to the value of the snt-amount key in the manifest.

-The id of the transaction is sent along messages in the payload top level `:tribute-tx-id` key as long as the sender isn't sure that he is whitelisted by the recipient (see `whitelisting rules` above).
+The id of the transaction is sent along messages in the payload top level `:tribute-transaction` key as long as the sender isn't sure that he is whitelisted by the recipient (see `whitelisting rules` above).

 The UI in status app waits for 1 confirmation on chain before allowing the user to send a message to ensure the recipient will see the payment and not ignore the message.